laksh2005/strand/README.md

 # Strand

 A privacy-aware event timeline.
 Events are stored per user and shown on a timeline.
 Each category (conversation, location, physiological, note) can be turned ON/OFF.
-When OFF, the backend stops returning that data — not just the UI.
+When OFF, the backend stops returning that data, not just the UI.

+Claude Code was used to assist with this assignment.
+All code and decisions were reviewed and are understood by me.

 ## Engineering notes

 **Where is authorization enforced, and why?**

 In the backend, in `eventService.ts`.
 Never in the frontend.
-Even if the UI hides something, the API checks permissions again on every request — so it can't be bypassed with a direct API call.
+Even if the UI hides something, the API checks permissions again on every request, so it can't be bypassed with a direct API call.

 **What happens if a user requests data they can't see?**

-`GET /events` just leaves out disabled categories. `GET /events/{id}` on a specific event returns `403` (not `404`, since the event exists — access is denied).
+`GET /events` just leaves out disabled categories. `GET /events/{id}` on a specific event returns `403` (not `404`, since the event exists, access is just denied).
 Both cases are logged to the audit log.

 **One weakness:**

-There's no real auth — just one hardcoded demo user.
+There's no real auth, just one hardcoded demo user.
 Permissions aren't tied to a verified identity, they're global settings.
 Adding real login would need permissions and audit logs scoped per authenticated user, not a static email lookup.

 **At 1 million events per user, what changes?**

 Switch from offset pagination to cursor-based pagination (it gets slow at scale).
 Keep the existing indexes on `(user_id, type)` and `(user_id, timestamp)`.
 Consider partitioning the events table by time, and moving the audit log to its own storage since it's write-heavy and rarely read.

 **With one more day:**

 Add real authentication, date-range filtering, and a few more edge-case tests (bad pagination values, concurrent permission changes).

 ## Stack